OneIdentity/SafeguardDevOpsService/README.md

 1. The following command will download and deploy the docker image of the Secrets Broker.

     ```Command
-    $ docker run -it -p 443:4443 --cap-add NET_ADMIN oneidentity/safeguard-devops
+    $ docker run -it -p 443:4443 --env DOCKER_HOST_IP=<hostIp> --cap-add NET_ADMIN oneidentity/safeguard-devops
     ```

     The safeguard-devops docker image binds the server to port 4443 internally.
 The -p 443:4443 parameter maps the internal port to 443 externally.
 To map the internal port to a different external port, replace the value 443 with externally available port.

+    The --env DOCKER_HOST_IP=\<hostIp\> must be set to the IP address of the docker host computer.
+If omitted, the Safeguard Secrets Broker for Devops will be unable to accurately apply the IP restrictions to the A2A registrations in Safeguard.

-    The --cap-add NET_ADMIN parameter is necessary of the internal port is being mapped to an external privileged port (port less than 1024).
+    The --cap-add NET_ADMIN parameter is necessary if the internal port is being mapped to an external privileged port (port less than 1024).

 1. There are certain environment variables that can be set at the time the docker image deployed to control the debug level and database encryption.
 For security reasons, these environment variables should be provided to the docker environment using a heredoc to create an ephemeral file.
 The following is an example of how to set the environment variables.

     ```Command
     $ docker run -it -p 443:4443 --cap-add NET_ADMIN --env-file <(cat <<EOF
+      DOCKER_HOST_IP=<hostIp>
       SSBEncPasswd=thisisapasswordformyencrypteddatabase
       EOF
       ) oneidentity/safeguard-devops